 The preparation of financial statements in conformity with IFRS requires the use of estimates and assumptions.
 It also requires management to exercise its judgement in the process of applying the company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or where assumptions and estimates are significant to the financial statements, are disclosed in Note 2b.

-(c) Presentation of statement of comprehensive income
+(c) Presentation of statement of profit and loss and other comprehensive income